Bidar district: Irrigation

 In geo-physical terms Bidar district is part of the semi-arid and drought-prone belt of northern Karnataka and has been susceptible to periodic droughts.
 Though some 82 percent of the total land are cultivated, only eight (8) percent of its total cultivable area is irrigated.

 The two major irrigation projects, Karanja, which started in 1963, and Chulkinala, which started in 1972, are yet to be completed.
 Only 2097 ha are irrigated by canals and tanks, while the rest, of about 30892 ha, are irrigated by wells and tube wells.
 The state of incompletion and disrepair (of the little that has been completed) of the two large irrigation projects are reflect the extent of state support for the region.

 Government

 Administration

 The district has eight talukas, Bidar, Humnabad, Bhalki, Aurad, Hulsoor, Chitgoppa, Kamalnagar and Basavakalyan.
 In the Lok Sabha, the district is represented by Bidar constituency.
-The MP for Bidar is Bhagwanth Khuba from the Bharatiya Janata Party.
+The MP for Bidar is Sagar Khandre from the Indian National Congress.